Wimuz/drum-trainer/README.md

 This tool will only be able to provide feedback on the "symptoms" observed (such as kicking the drum bass to early).
 However it will not be able to observe any of the causes (such as position of the player, motorics of the limbs etc)

+This tool is not intended to evaluate musicality.
+In real live performance human accuracy, synchronicity and dynamics "errors" may give a nice flavour to a performance, and sometimes even intended.
+Moreover today's DAW's (Digital Audio Workstations) can easily "humanize" or "de-humanize" (quantize) recorded input.

+Nor does the tool intend to replace a human professional teacher.

+The sole purpose of the tool is to assist partly in building a solid drum technique as a foundation for good musical live performances.

 ## What next?